-I lalways did.
-You could afford to.
-The Sheriff wasn't breathing down your neck, let him break himself.
 A loan here, a mortgage there.
 Went along and went along.
 He had to pay, you know, to keep the place open and selling liquor.
 It was tight but okay.
 Then the old Silk died and the new one upped the premium.
 Papa couldn't pay the bands, the police and the liquor man too.

-So how did you manage for so long?
+how and you manage for so long?